 Council recognises the Queensland Government Companion Card for any Active Parks, Chillout, GOLD and Gold ‘n’ Kids events/sessions that incur a fee.
 This allows free participation for anyone accompanying a person with a disability who requires attendant care support.

-The Growing Older and Living Dangerously (GOLD) program provides free or low-cost activities for Brisbane residents 50 years and over.
+The Growing Older and Living Dangerously (GOLD) program provides free or low-cost activities for Brisbane's senior residents.

 Join a local Heart Foundation Walking group to get fit, have fun and make friends.
-If you don't want to walk with a group, try one of our walking t
+If you don't want to walk with a group, try one of our trails.

 Plan your next exercise session in a local park.
 See which Council parks have exercise facilities available for you to use.